First-Year Teacher Clashed With Student. Then Learned Where He Was Coming From

 As Charter Schools Narrow Achievement Gaps, Some Rethink Strict Discipline

-Some charters have narrowed the gap between white or affluent students and students of color.
-But those high-achieving schools have...
+Some charters have narrowed the gap between white students and students of color, but often with strict "no excuses" discipline.

 WBUR Poll: Most Mass.
 Voters Would Pay Higher Taxes To Support Local Schools